-Summons a dialog where you can specify the files on which XBoard should automtically save any played or entered games, (the saveGameFile option), or the final position of such games (the savePositionfile option).
+Summons a dialog where you can specify the files on which XBoard should automatically save any played or entered games, (the saveGameFile option), or the final position of such games (the savePositionfile option).
 You can also select 'auto-save' without a file name, in which case XBoard will prompt the user for a file name after each game.
+In ICS mode you can limit the auto-saving to your own games (i.e. suppress saving of observed games).
 You can also set the default value for the PGN Event tag that will be used for each new game you start.
 Various options for the format of the game can be specified as well, such as whether scores and depths of engine games should be saved as comments, and if a tag with info about the score with which the engine came out of book should be included.
 For Chess, always set the format to PGN, rather than "old save stye"!